shemian29/qims/Project_FloquetDD/Notes_FloquetDD.md

 ## Things to consider:

+- Add sx and sy terms
+- Simulate multi-level system and extract correct states through overlaps
+- Draw diagram of regime where flat spectrum is obtained

 -The important thing is to be able to flatten a small region in parameter space determined by the standard deviation in the fluctuations of the parameter of interest

 - All dynamical decoupling unitaries are candidates to reduce dephasing